Juniko Twelve Lakes 十二湖

 By train, it is a little over 3 hours to Juniko Station from Aomori Station by express train, or more than 6 hours by regular train.
 From Juniko Station, it is a little over 10 minutes by car to the Juniko Twelve Lakes area.

-The water in Aoike is so blue, that you can easily see the fallen branches at the bottom of the lake.
-The lake is nearly 10 meters deep.
+The water in Aoike (Blue Pond) is so blue that you can easily see the fallen branches at the bottom of the pond, which is nearly 10 meters deep.

 It is said that the water appears blue because it is so clean, but the truth is beyond explanation.

 Earthquakes are very rare in the northern part of Akita, but in 1704, a huge earthquake occurred that geographically affected nearby Aomori Prefecture.
 The land crumbled, and some of the clean water underground formed into lakes and ponds in this area.

 The Juniko Twelve Lakes are still fed by the underground water, which maintains the water level and purity.
 The water is believed to be filtered by the dense beech tree forest.

 Take a walk to the lakes